GRV96/surahdb/README.md

 #### Required files

 The execution examples suppose that configuration file `db_config.json` and data file `surahs.csv` exist at the user's local repository's root.
-Those files do not exist in the remote repository.
+These files do not exist in the remote repository.

 #### Database creation